KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### Dealing with Curbed Or

 A `CURB` is nothing but *syntactic sugar* introduced to simplify expression writing.
-Consequently, the preferred implementation strategy is resolving the curb before query execution.
+Consequently. the preferred implementation strategy is resolving the curb before query execution.

 *Resolving* a `CURB` means finding all possible combinations based on the member expressions and the bound to create a (potentially large) expression only using `AND` and `OR`.